williamfields/collab1/README.md

 ## Rules

-- Remember to pull down the latest tracks from Gitub before working on any changes locally.
+- Remember to pull down the latest tracks from GitHub before working on any changes locally.
 - Feel free to modify existing tracks and add new tracks.
 - Use whatever DAW or software that you want, but only commit rendered tracks.
 Do not commit your source/project files.
 - Each track should be a single 16-bit FLAC of ~1 minute length.